PDF(1.3 MB) View with Adobe Reader on a variety of devices

 Microsoft Windows 7

-Cisco Adaptive Security Appliance, Version 9.3 or later
+Cisco ASA, Version 9.3 or Later

 Cisco Identity Services Engine (ISE) Software, Versions 1.3 and Later

-Cisco Secure Desktop, Version 3.6 or Later
+CSD, Version 3.6 or Later

-Corporate policy is the following:
+Corporate policy is as follows:

-Remote VPN users which are having file c:\test.txt (compliant) should have full network access to inside company resources
+Remote VPN users which has file c:\test.txt (compliant) must have full network access to inside company resources

-Remote VPN users which are not having file c:\test.txt (non compliant) should have limited network access to inside company resources: only access to remediation server 220.127.116.11 is provided.
+Remote VPN users which do not have file c:\test.txt (non-compliant) must have limited network access to inside company resources: only access to remediation server 220.127.116.11 is provided.

-The flow is the following:
+The flow is as follows:

 Remote users does not have AnyConnect installed.
 They access ASA web page for CSD and AnyConnect provisioning (along with the VPN profile)